Brioche and fisherman's rib - techniques and introduction

 Designs and patterns with Fisherman's rib:

-A good place to start with brioche knitting is the hat 'HØJ', designed by Olga Jazzy.
-It is a beautiful hat, with a nice, graphic pattern.
-It is also a good project to practice your increases and decreases in brioche knitting.
-We work the hat in our soft, sustainable Önling No 1 in wool and angora.
+A good place to start with brioche knitting is a small project and here we suggest the September Hat designed by PetiteKnit.
+It is a pretty and trendy hat, and a good project to practice your increases and decreases in brioche knitting.
+We work the hat in our soft Önling No 2 (merino wool) together with a strand of silk mohair for a soft and fluffy result .
 All in all, an easy, small project that is super beautiful and usable.

 September Slipover is a very popular and trendy slipover, designed by PetiteKnit.
 It is an easy project if it the first time you give brioche knitting a go.
 The September Slipover is worked from the top down in brioche stitches.
 First the back yoke is worked top-down back and forth with increases at both ends of the work